Tutorial Gateway

 dept.message()

-As you can see, the emp object is printing a string from the Employee class message function.
-Whereas, dept.message() is a printing test from Department class.
+As you can see, the emp object is printing a string from the Employee message function.
+Whereas dept.message() is a printing test from Department.

-In this Python Method Overriding example, we created one more class that inherited from Employee class.
-Next, we are overriding the message function from this Sales class as well.
-Please refer Python class example.
+In this Method Overriding example, we created one more class that was inherited from the Employee.
+Next, we are also overriding the message function from this Sales class.
+Please refer class example.

 class Employee: